faithanalog/amppaint/README.md

 read by [JuicyPixels](http://hackage.haskell.org/package/JuicyPixels)), and your output is a WAV file.

 Your input image is expected to be a monochrome image.
-If it's not, amppain will try to convert it to monochrome by taking the brightness of each pixel, keeping any brighter than 50% and rejecting any darker than 50%.
+If it's not, amppaint will try to convert it to monochrome by taking the brightness of each pixel, keeping any brighter than 50% and rejecting any darker than 50%.